strikoder/Prompt-Recommender/README.md

 The dataset comprises two columns: the input column, which acts as a prompt, and the output column.

 ## Repo Structure
-The project has the following folders and files:
+The project consists of the following folders and files:

-- imgs: includes images for the readme file
+- imgs: Contains images for the readme file.
-- model: houses the transformer model, the utilized dataset, and the notebooks used for training both the recent and initial versions of the program
+- model: Houses the transformer model, the utilized dataset, and the notebooks used for - training both the recent and initial versions of the program.
-- app.py: handles the website interface
+- app.py: Manages the website interface.
-- utils.py: provides the backend for the website, including the necessary functions and API calls
+- utils.py: Provides the backend for the website, encompassing essential functions and API calls.

 ## Technologies Used